cogumbreiro/code-miner-tk/docs/salento-2.0.md

 dip = lambda x : (x.mean() ** 2 + (1 - x.min()) ** 2) / 2
 ```

+> **Why do we use the geometric mean?** We want to penalize heavily when
+>  one of the two components does not match our goals; that is
+>
+> We also want to highlight that this metric favours a **single** anomaly;
+> as we are taking the smallest anomaly and when we have multiple anomalies,
+> we are simply lowering the average.

 **Note 1:** to convert from an anomaly score to a likelihood score, you
 can do `1 - anomaly`.